Davmuz/gqt/README.md

 # GQT - Go(lang) SQL Templates

-Package qgt is a template engine for SQL queries.
+Package gqt is a template engine for SQL queries.

 It helps to separate SQL code from Go code and permits to compose the queries with a simple syntax.